ros2/rviz/docs/plugin_development.md

 ```
 *Note:* If you want to export folder hierarchies, each folder needs to be exported separately.
 Folders within exported folders are not automatically available.

+#### Writing a display which can only work with one transformation plugin

+Some of the default displays (e.g. TF display or LaserScan display) can only work with tf2 as transformation framework.
+Similarly, as a developer, you may have written your own transformation plugin which cannot work with every display, or your own display which cannot work with every transformation plugin.
+The class `rviz_default_plugins::transformation::TransformerGuard` helps you to handle these possibilities.

+As explained in the relative section, every transformation plugin implements the base class `rviz_common::transformation::FrameTransformer`.
+The `TransformerGuard` class is templated on the type of this implementation and will make sure that the display by which is owned will be disabled if the transformer currently in use is of a different type.

+When writing a display that is supposed to be working only with a specific transformation plugin, you should make sure that the display owns, as member variable, an instance of `TransformerGuard`, correctly templated.
+The constructor of this class takes two argument: a raw pointer to the display that owns it, and the name of the transformer it is supposed to work with (as a `std::string`, needed to correctly set the error status).
+Ideally the `TransformerGuard` object is initialized in the constructor of the display.

+In order to make the `TransformerGuard` object work correctly, you need to call the method `TransformerGuard::initialize(rviz_common::DisplayContext * context)` inside the display `onInitialize()` method, passing as parameter the `context_` member of the display.
+Doing this will make sure that every time the current transformer plugin is of the wrong type, the display will be disabled and an appropriate error message will be shown in the display status.

+In addition to this, the `TransformerGuard` class also provides the `checkTransformer()` method, which returns `true` if the currently usd transformer is of the allowed type, and `false` otherwise.
+This method can be used by the display every time you want it to behave differently according to what kind of transformation plugin is used at the moment.

+For a concrete example of how all this is done, you can have a look, for example, at the TF or the LaserScan display, in `rviz_default_plugins` which, as said, only work with tf2.

 ### Writing a panel plugin

 To write a custom panel, derive from `rviz_common::Panel`.